propcom/ckeditor/README.txt

 Plugins: MediaEmbed
 -------------------
 MediaEmbed is a simple plugin that can be helpful when embedding YouTube movies and similar elements.
-To enable the MediaEmbed plugin, do the following:
+To enable the MediaEmbed plugin, adjust CKEditor profiles in the "Administration panel > Configuration > Content Authoring > CKEditor" section.

-   1. Open the /drupal/modules/ckeditor/ckeditor.config.js file.

-   2. Uncomment the following lines (removing the "//" characters) in ckeditor.config.js:
-      // config.extraPlugins += (config.extraPlugins ? ',mediaembed' : 'mediaembed' );
-      // CKEDITOR.plugins.addExternal('mediaembed', Drupal.settings.ckeditor.module_path + '/plugins/mediaembed/');

-   3. Add the 'MediaEmbed' button to the editor toolbar.
-      For example if you have a toolbar with an array of buttons defined as follows:

-      ['Link','Unlink','Anchor']

-      simply add the 'MediaEmbed' button at the end of the array (or somewhere in the middle):

-      ['Link','Unlink','MediaEmbed','Anchor']

-      (remember about single quotes).
+For each profile you can enable the 'MediaEmbed' plugin in the "Editor apperance > Plugins" section.

 Plugins: IMCE
 -------------